nalandenv/A8-css/Readme.md

 Website for CSS practice
-set red as global color with \* selector
+Set red as global color with \* selector.

-h1 is added with basic style
+Tag h1 is added with basic style.
-h1 has basic hover effect which shows shadows cursor is set as pointer
+Tag h1 has basic hover effect which shows shadows.
+Cursor is set as pointer.

-color of p tag is overriden by internal css
+Color of p tag is overriden by internal css.

-add poll to select favorite pet options are listed with class list-item
+Add poll to select favorite pet.
+Options are listed with class list-item.